 Top Courses: Psychology, Business/commerce, Social Sciences, Computer

 The University of Massachusetts is one of the top Boston universities.
-It is recognised for its strong commitment to urban education, community, engagement and social Justice.
-This university is known for its strong programs in science, including marine science, environmental science and nursing.
-Recognized as one of the best universities in Boston, it is also strongly committed to sustainability and has implemented numerous green initiatives, including LEED-certified buildings and a campus-wide recycling program.
-Founded in 1852, the University of Massachusetts is known for its urban education and community engagement programs.
-This one of the best universities in Boston has approximately 15,000 undergraduate students and 3,000 graduate students.
-UMass is committed to sustainability and offers strong programs in marine science, environmental science, and nursing.
+It is recognized for its strong commitment to urban education, community engagement, and social justice.
+This university is known for its strong programs in science, including marine science, environmental science, and nursing.
+Founded in 1852, UMass is known for its urban education and community engagement programs.
+This one of the best universities in Boston area has approximately 15,000 undergraduate students and 3,000 graduate students.

 9. Suffolk University